adnan0819/6998.004/README.md

 # - Adnan Firoze (af2728)
 # (Dual MS in CS & Journalism)

-This project/assignment polls Instagram API's ***recent tags endpoint*** and pulls out selected tags by the user and more specifically some that are helpful in triangulating catastrophic phemomenon such as flood, rain, storm, hurricane and the like.
+This project/assignment polls Instagram API's ***recent tags endpoint*** and pulls out selected tags based on user preferences and more specifically, some that are helpful in triangulating catastrophic phemomena such as ***flood, rain, storm, hurricane, fire*** and the like.
 For demo purposes, I have included the hashtags #food, #selfie, #l4l so that you do not need to wait too long to see results.
-By default the polling is done using a two (2) seconds interval but it can be adjusted from the web front-end. **How-to and technical details is at the end of "Part 1."**
+By default the polling is done using a two (2) seconds interval but it can be adjusted from the web front-end. **How-to and technical details is at the end of "Part 1."
+Moreover, I have included a video walkthrough for the demo's convenience.**

 # Part 1:

 **The Stream:**

-The stream I selected is the Instagram recently uploaded hashtag stream from the API endpoint: https://api.instagram.com/v1/tags/latergram/media/recent?access_token=186174857.3d82e12.e8205e331f0a47499a1e4008c3b86f3b
+The stream I selected is the Instagram recently uploaded hashtag stream from the API endpoint: https://api.instagram.com/v1/tags/latergram/media/recent?access_token=186174857.3d82e12.e8205e331f0a47499a1e4008c3b86f3b .
 Note that the access token is mine.

 **What it means in the real world:**